opendocsg/opendoc-supreme-court-judgements/2019_SGHC_62/report.md

 37     On one hand, the deferment of the Sub-Contractor’s right to submit its penultimate payment claim by virtue of clause 37 appears to offend the object of SOPA, which entitles a contractor to payment upon completion of works (s 5 SOPA).
 This is to facilitate cash flow for parties in the construction industry (_Singapore Parliamentary Debates, Official Report_ (16 November 2004) vol 78 at col 1112 (Cedric Foo Chee Keng, Minister of State for National Development)).

 38     On the other hand, SOPA accords primacy to the parties’ agreement with respect to payment claim timelines (see s 10(2) SOPA at \[13\] above).
 In accordance with this, the parties agreed, via clause 37, that the penultimate payment claim was to be submitted at least three months after the receipt of the CSC.
 This was so as to give the Main Contractor sufficient time to assess the total value of the Sub-Contractor’s works upon completion.
-Being a re-measurement contract, a final measurement of the work done and certified was necessary for valuing all the works completed by the Sub-Contractor.[\[note: 17\]](#Ftn_17)
+Being a re-measurement contract, a final measurement of the work done and certified was necessary for valuing all the works completed by the Sub-Contractor.[^17]

 39     Furthermore, as the penultimate payment claim included a claim for half of the retention monies, more time would also be needed by the Main Contractor to investigate if there were any uncompleted works or defects to be highlighted to the Sub-Contractor, all of which would have to be subsequently made good by the Sub-Contractor.
 The three-month window following the issuance of the CSC would therefore be helpful in allowing sufficient time for completing any uncompleted works or making good any defects.
 If they remain uncompleted or unrectified, it would then allow the Main Contractor to raise a set-off in response to the penultimate payment claim.